Walid Lounis: Coaching career

 Moving to coaching professionally in 2014 after retirement from professional football, had earned the coaching degrees from Asian Football Federation in 2012.

 He had worked with the like of Fcbscola Singapore (Barcelona Academy), Coerver Football Singapore, Gombak United Football Club, Geylang International Football Club.

-Currently, technical director of International Soccer Academy.
-He guided them to one of the best seasons U16 Champion and U12 Champion.
+He currently serves as the technical director of the International Soccer Academy, where he led the U12 and U16 teams to championship titles.

+In 2025, Lounis was recruited by Singapore Premier League club Hougang United to coach their youth academy.
+In October, after Pannarai Pansiri was promoted as the club head coach, Lounis then became his assistant coach at the club.